zama-ai/concrete/docs/dev/project_setup.md

 # Project Setup

 {% hint style="info" %}
 It is **strongly** recommended to use the development tool Docker.
-Though, you can set the project up on a bare Linux or macOS as long as you have the required dependencies.
+However, you are able to set the project up on a bare Linux or macOS as long as you have the required dependencies.
 You can see the required dependencies in `Dockerfile.dev` under `docker` directory.
 {% endhint %}

 ## Installing `Python`

-**Concrete Numpy** is a `Python` library, so `Python` should be installed to develop it. `v3.8` and `v3.9` are, currently, the only supported versions.
+**Concrete-Numpy** is a `Python` library, so `Python` should be installed to develop it. `v3.8` and `v3.9` are, currently, the only supported versions.

 You probably have Python already, but in case you don't, or in case you have an unsupported version, you can google `how to install python 3.8` and follow one of the results.